xythobuz/xythobuz.github.io/input/projects/giessomat.md

 As you can see, the schematic is relatively simple, not doing much more than connecting some modules with each other.
 I did not (have to) add any kind of filtering or other passive circuitry.
+The only exception are **flyback diodes** for all inductive loads connected after the relais.
+They are not included in the schematics, so **don't forget to add appropriate ones**, depending on the exact valves you use.

 On the schematic above, only the four required connections between controller and user interface are shown.
 I have used a DB-9 connector, running the power switch as well as the other voltages generated on the controller over it.